Who is Sudi

 Do you know where in France to find socca, chickpea pancakes?

-Who is the first British chef to appear on Netflix?
+Who was the first British chef to appear on Netflix?

 Do you dare compete?

-Prizes to be announced. £10 entry per household.
+Prizes to be announced. £10 suggested (though by no means obligatory) entry per household.

 MORE ABOUT ME & MY WRITING, CONTACTS & TRAVEL